pivotal-cf/docs-pks/nsxt-install-managers.hbs.md

 ---
-title: Installing and Configuring VMware NSX Managers
+title: Installing and Configuring VMware NSX Managers -NSXT
-owner: TKGI-NSXT
 ---

 This topic describes how to install and configure NSX Managers on vSphere in a clustered arrangement for high-availability for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 ##<a id='nsxt-install-prereqs'></a> Prerequisites